Dawyck Botanic Garden

 Visitors are very welcome to take photographs and short videos in the Garden for personal use.
-All filming and photography for commercial use is by permit only: please check here for details.
+All filming and photography for commercial use is by permit only; please check the Media and Commercial Photography page.

 Dawyck Botanic Garden is a precious museum of living plants.
 The Garden's team has a duty to protect the Collection.
 Therefore, please note our regulations: